 The above process can happen in less than an hour for a simple and straightforward site launch.

-Shopify’s interface is incredibly crisp, and their dashboard component simplifies the ongoing management of your ecommerce.
+Shopify’s interface is incredibly crisp, and its dashboard component simplifies the ongoing management of your eCommerce.
 No expertise is necessary, and should the need arise to change or update any components the system easily guides you through the process.

 If you do hit a snag, Shopify’s support structure, which we will touch on more below, is equally reliable and straightforward to use.